myeomans/politeness/cran-comments.md

+## Version Update (0.5.0)

+New package (textclean) used to clean sanitize character inputs.
+New email address for maintainer (got a new job! so old email will expire soon)

 ## Version Update (0.4.4)

-Some revisions to .
+Some revisions to documentation.
 Also adjsuted to account for changes to glmnet functions

 ## Version Update (0.4.1)